inu847/cne_apps/CODE_QUALITY_IMPROVEMENTS.md

 ## Conclusion

-Implementing these recommendations will significantly improve the code quality, maintainability, and performance of the CNE POS Apps project.
+Implementing these recommendations will significantly improve the code quality, maintainability, and performance of the DompetKasir project.
 The suggestions are prioritized based on their impact and implementation difficulty, with error handling and architecture improvements being the most critical areas to address.

 ## Next Steps